PulseWaves/Specification/specification.rst

   This field contains a double-precision floating point value that is used to scale the GPS time stamps T of the pulse records which are integer values.
 If these integers represent the GPS time in microseconds the scale factor is 1e-6, if thet represent the GPS time as nanoseconds  the scale factor is 1e-9.

 T Offset:
   This field contains a double-precision floating point value that is used to offset theGPS time stamps T of the pulse records after they were scaled.
 If the timestamps are GPS week then 0 is a suitable offset.
-If the timestamps are standard GPS time in seconds then 1 billion is a suitable offset.
+If the timestamps are standard GPS time in seconds then 1 billion is a suitable offset (or a similar high number representing midnight of the day the LiDAR was done).
 This is because standard GPS time measures the time since January 6th 1971 in seconds and that number has recently passed 1 billion seconds.

   timestamp = (T_{record} \* T_{scale}) + T_{offset}